Pirates vs. Blue Jays Player Props Betting Odds

 Santana Stats

-- Carlos Santana has put up 30 hits with 11 doubles, two home runs and 14 walks.
-He has driven in 19 runs with three stolen bases.
+- Carlos Santana has 11 doubles, two home runs, 15 walks and 19 RBI (30 total hits).
+He's also swiped three bases.

 Santana Recent Games